roboteach-es/mBlock3-extensions/README.md

 # mBlock3 extensions

 A repository of extensions for the graphical IDE mBlock3.
-You may found english, spanish, galician or even other languages in here.
+You may find english, spanish, galician or even other languages in here.

 Enjoy!